Contact

 Who reads these messages

 Messages go directly to Sergei Solod, the developer behind Picmu.
-That keeps support direct and makes it easier to discuss a real route, bug, or product decision without a layered handoff.
+That keeps support direct and makes it easier to discuss a real page, bug, or product decision without a layered handoff.

 If you want broader background before reaching out, jsvar.com covers his experience, resume, and other developer work.

-Include the route path, source format, expected output format, whether you used batch mode, and what happened visually or in the final download.
+Include the page path, source format, expected output format, whether you used batch mode, and what looked wrong in the preview or final download.

 If the issue is about print, target size, transparency, cleanup, or metadata, mention the exact setting that looked wrong or behaved differently than expected.